naylaahan/naylahana/README.md

 Please come, see, and connect with me in LinkedIn!
 Click Here!
-[open issues](https://linkedin.com/in/naylahana) for know me well and more!
+[Nayla Hana's LinkedIn](https://linkedin.com/in/naylahana) for know me well and more!
 ___